 More: The Standard

-Chinhoyi is a town located in Mashonaland West Province in Zimbabwe.
-It is also the administrative capital of the province.
-The town has a great historical significance attached to it in Zimbabwe.
-It has also been celebrated for its natural wonders which include the Chinhoyi...
+Chinhoyi is a town located in Makonde District, Mashonaland West Province.
+It is the administrative capital of the province.
+The town has a historical significance attached to it.
+It has also been celebrated for its natural wonders which include the Chinhoyi Caves.
 Read More About Chinhoyi